Grammys red carpet: Saweetie, Haddish lead in pink, sparkle - NewsBreak

 Jon Batiste went full sparkle in a Dolce & Gabbana suit with yellow and black touches honoring his hometown, New Orleans.

 “These are New Orleans Saints colors.
-I wanted to bring home with me on the carpet,” he said.Batiste, joyful performances highlight Grammy Awards
+I wanted to bring home with me on the carpet,” he said.Jon Batiste and joyful performances highlight Grammy Awards

 Megan Thee Stallion went in another direction in an animal print dress with an oh-so-high slit from Roberto Cavalli.
 The lining was a contrast animal strip, an unusual touch.
 Dua Lipa was a study in straps sporting long blonde hair.
 Her Versace gown was adorned with straps and gold hardware.